hammerdirt-analyst/iqals/README.md

 ### Copyright

-This repo is for public use.
+This repo is for public use: GNU General Public License v2.0.
 The current project was sponsored by the Swiss federal office for the environment.

 ### Contributing